Randomized LU Decomposition: Introduction

 \section{Introduction}

-Matrix factorizations and low rank approximations play a major role in many of today's applications \cite{stewart2000decompositional}.
-In mathematics, matrix decompositions are used for low rank approximations that often reveal interesting properties of a matrix.
+Matrix factorizations and their relations to low rank approximations play a major role in many of today's applications \cite{stewart2000decompositional}.
+In mathematics, matrix decompositions are used for low rank matrix approximations that often reveal interesting properties in a matrix.
 Matrix decompositions are used for example in solving linear equations and in finding least squares solutions.
 In engineering, matrix decompositions are used in computer vision \cite{elad2006image}, machine learning \cite{mazumder2010spectral}, collaborative filtering and Big Data analytics \cite{koren2009matrix}.
-As the size of the data grows exponentially, analysis of large datasets has gained an increasing interest.
-Such an analysis can involve a factorization step of the input data given as a large sample-by-feature matrix or by a sample affinity matrix.
-Two main reasons for the difficulties in analyzing huge data structures are high memory consumption and the computational complexity of the factorization step.
-Recently, there is an on-going interest in applying mathematical tools that are based on randomized algorithms to overcome these difficulties.
+As the size of the data grows exponentially, feasible methods for the analysis of large datasets has gained an increasing interest.
+Such an analysis can involve a factorization step of the input data given as a large sample-by-feature matrix or given by a sample affinity matrix \cite{wolf2003learning,COIFMAN2006a,shabataccelerating}.
+High memory consumption and the computational complexity of the factorization step are two main reasons for the difficulties in analyzing huge data structures.
+Recently, there is an on-going interest in applying mathematical tools that are based on randomization to overcome these difficulties.

 Some of the randomized algorithms use random projections that project the matrix to a set of random vectors.
-Formally, given a matrix $A$ of size $m \times n$ (suppose $m \ge n$) and a random matrix $G$ of size $n \times k$, then the product $AG$ is computed to obtain a smaller matrix that potentially captures most of the data activities in $A$.
+Formally, given a matrix $A$ of size $m \times n$ (assume $m \ge n$) and a random matrix $G$ of size $n \times k$, then the product $AG$ is computed to obtain a smaller matrix that potentially captures most of the range of $A$.
 In most of these applications, $k$ is set to be much smaller than $n$ to obtain a compact approximation for $A$.

-Fast randomized matrix decomposition algorithms are used for tracking objects in videos \cite{shabataccelerating}, multiscale extensions for data \cite{bermanis2011multiscale} and detecting anomalies in network traffic for finding cyber attacks \cite{gild:PHD}, to name some.
-There are randomized versions for many different matrix factorization algorithms \cite{halko2011finding}, compressed sensing methods \cite{donoho2006compressed} and least squares problems \cite{avron2010blendenpik}.

 In this paper, we develop a randomized version of the LU decomposition.
 Given an $m \times n$ matrix $A$, we seek a lower triangular $m \times k$ matrix $L$ and an upper triangular $k \times n$ matrix $U$ such that